anandu06dev/ng4StarterKit/README.md

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/Mapper_Response.PNG)

 For example, HAL is a hypermedia type that provides hypermedia links in the response schema so that we can make transitions through the application state by navigating hypermedia.
-However, when mapping the response schema to the domain model, it is important to choose a response schema that also includes data rather than just hypermedia links.
+However, when mapping the response to the domain model, it is important to provide a response schema that also includes data rather than just hypermedia links.
 We cannot map hypermedia links to a domain model.
-Many additional requests may be required; in the worst case for every resource, which can result in dreaded N+1 problems.
-It thus follows, the Web API layer not only should include hypermedia links but also data.
-There are many
-HATEOAS implementation patterns like the **JSON API** specification, which seems to be a good solution to the aforementioned problem.
+Many additional requests may be required; in the worst case scenario for every resource, which may result in the dreaded N+1 problem.
+Hence, the Web API layer not only should include hypermedia links but also data.
+There are many HATEOAS implementation patterns such as the JSON API specification, which seems to be a good solution to the aforementioned problem.

 **» Aggregate pattern**<br/>